condorchou/mainspringror/README.md

 =====
 Creating Users

-Users belong to a client.
+Users belong to a client and are managed by the client afer client signs in.
 Goto clients/:client_id/users/new to create a new user.
 Each user MUST have a globally (across all clients) unique authentication_token, this is created automatically by concatenating the client handle and the user's client_user_id (which is the user ID the client has assigned him or her).
 The user's client_user_id is unique within that client scope, it can be an email or other unique user ID.